Stay on top of the latest

 5. HBS video strategy sessions on our YouTube channel (8 videos)

 Fortuna Admissions Expert Coach Karla Cohen was Associate Director of Doctoral Programs at HBS and served on the MBA interview board for the Harvard MBA program.
-Fortuna Admissions is composed of former admissions directors and business school insiders from 16 of the top 18 business schools.
+Fortuna Admissions is composed of former admissions directors and business school insiders from the world’s top 18 business schools.
 For a candid assessment of your chances of admission success at HBS and other top MBA programs, sign up for a free consultation

 Share this article on social media